robotics-4-all/r4a-api-docs/docs/cloudapi.md

 # The CloudAPI

-Cloud API offers services / calls, with which you can manipulate the robot/device.
+Cloud API offers cloud services / calls, with which you can add intelligence to your applications.
 As explained [here](../messages), all calls get an [InputMessage](../messages/#inputmessage-class) as input and an [OutputMessage](../messages/#outputmessage-class) as output.

 The contents of this section are: